 Early Pentecostal missionaries were obsessed with a crusading mentality that saw their task of bringing “light” to “darkness,” who frequently referred in their newsletters to the “objects” of their mission as “the heathen,” and who were often slow to recognize national leadership when it arose with creative alternatives to western forms of Pentecostalism.
 Missionary paternalism, even if it was “benevolent” paternalism, was widely practiced, perhaps universally so.
 In country after country, white Pentecostals abandoned their egalitarian roots and followed the example of other expatriate missionaries in this regard.
 They kept tight control of churches and their national founders, and especially of the finances they raised in Western Europe and North America.
 Most wrote home believing that they were mainly (if not solely) responsible for the progress of the Pentecostal work in the countries to which they had gone.
-These actions were often prompted by an unconscious imperialist attitude on the part of white missionaries that was convinced of the innate superiority of their own European and Euro-American “civilization.”
+These actions were often prompted by an unconscious imperialist attitude on the part of white missionaries who were convinced of the innate superiority of their own European and Euro-American “civilization.”
 The truth was often that the national churches grew in spite of (and not because of) these missionaries, who were actually denying their converts gifts of leadership.
-But the Holy Spirit was anointing ordinary people to “spread the fire” to their friends, relatives, neighbors and even to other communities, peoples and nations.
+But the Holy Spirit was anointing ordinary people to “spread the fire” to their friends, relatives, neighbors, and even to other communities, peoples, and nations.
 These early missionaries were certainly no angels on assignment.
 Sometimes western Pentecostal missionaries were patronizing and impolite about the people they were “serving” and on a few occasions their racism was blatant.
 It is probably not so remarkable that some of these racist comments were published in Pentecostal periodicals without disclaimer.
-In spite of these weaknesses and failures, the exploits of western missionaries were certainly impressive and it cannot be assumed that all of them were bigoted racists.
-Their sacrificial efforts and (in most cases) their selfless dedication were admirable, and many laid down their lives through the ravages of tropical disease and in some cases, through martyrdom.
+In spite of these weaknesses and failures, the exploits of western missionaries were certainly impressive, and it cannot be assumed that all of them were bigoted racists.
+Their sacrificial efforts and (in most cases) their selfless dedication were admirable, and many laid down their lives through the ravages of tropical disease and, in some cases, through martyrdom.
 They were often very successful in adapting to extremely difficult circumstances; and many showed a servant heart and genuine love for the people they worked with.
 They achieved much against what was sometimes overwhelming odds.
-The so-called “native workers” also had qualities of dedication, courage in the face of stiff opposition and selfless love for the people they were serving and reaching out to.
+The so-called “native workers” also had qualities of dedication, courage in the face of stiff opposition, and selfless love for the people they were serving and reaching out to.
 But we cannot ignore the clear evidence that some of the missionaries supposedly responsible for the spread of the Pentecostal gospel throughout the world were by no means exemplary.